opentx/lua-reference-guide/general/playFile.md

 none

 ---
-Plays a track with given name
+Plays a track with a given name